RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: Background

 \subsection{Analog Content Addressable Memory}

-A conventional digital CAM cell is limited to comparing a single binary input bit with a stored binary value.
-Ternary CAMs (TCAMs) have also been proposed, in which a wildcard 'X' can be used both as input or stored value, to match either 1s or 0s.
-The recently proposed ACAM cell structure \cite{li2020analog} allows comparing an analog input value within a defined range stored in the cell.
+Content Addressable Memories (CAMs) are a memory structure ubiquitous in networking, in which an input data vector is searched in the memory and its location is returned as output~\cite{pagiamtzis_content-addressable_2006}.
+The recently proposed ACAM cell structure~\cite{li2020analog} allows comparing an analog input value within a defined range stored in the cell.
 Figure~\ref{fig:acam}(a) presents the schematic of an ACAM cell.
-Two memristors, M1 and M2, are utilized to store the lower and upper thresholds, respectively.
-The blue-shaded area compares the input with the lower threshold of the range, while the red-shaded part compares the input with the upper threshold of the range.
-The combined operation of the series transistors (S1 and S2) and memristors act as voltage dividers, controlling the voltage supplied to the pull-down transistors (T1 and T2).
-In the blue-shaded section, when the input on the Data Line (DL) is greater than or equal to the data stored in M1, T1 is off, thus keeping the Matching Line (ML) at a high voltage.
-The red-shaded portion operates similarly, with an inverter added before the pull-down transistor T2.
+Two RRAMs, $M_1$ and $M_2$, are utilized to store the lower and upper bounds of a range, respectively.
+The blue-shaded component compares the input $X$ on the Data Line ($DL$) with the lower bound $L$ of the range, while the red-shaded component compares the input $X$ with the upper bound $U$ of the range.
+The combined operation of the series transistors ($S_1$ and $S_2$) and RRAMs acts as voltage dividers, controlling the voltage supplied to the pull-down transistors ($T_1$ and $T_2$).
+In the blue-shaded component, when the input is greater than or equal to the data stored in $M_1$, $T_1$ is off, thus keeping the Matching Line ($M$L) at a high voltage.
+The red-shaded component operates similarly, with an inverter ($T_3$ and $T_4$) added before the pull-down transistor $T_2$.
 Figure~\ref{fig:acam}(b) illustrates the operational principle of an ACAM cell.
-It is possible to represent a "Don't Care" value on either side of the range threshold by programming M1 (M2) to the lowest (highest) possible resistance, as depicted by the lower two rows in Figure~\ref{fig:acam}(b).
-Studies have demonstrated up to 4-bit analog search in ACAM \cite{li2020analog, pedretti2021tree}.
+It is possible to represent a "Don't Care" value on either side of the range by programming $M_1$ ($M_2$) to the lowest (highest) possible conductance, as depicted by the lower two rows in Figure~\ref{fig:acam}(b).
+Studies have demonstrated up to 4-bit analog search in ACAM~\cite{li2020analog, pedretti2021tree}.

-Figure~\ref{fig:acam}(c) shows an extended cell that facilitates 8-bit comparisons \cite{pedretti2023x}, to accommodate the typical 8-bit precision requirement of many machine learning algorithms.
-This advanced structure comprises two original ACAM cells interconnected.
-Inputs, lower and upper thresholds are divided into a 4-bit Most Significant Bit (MSB) part and a 4-bit Least Significant Bit (LSB) part and are compared separately.
-By exploiting pull-down logic and re-use of pre-charged match lines, the overall match operation is reconstructed with two cycles.